blueprinthq/partner-samples/README.md

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
+3. Create an `.env` file based on the sample. `cp .env.sample .env`
+4. Update the values in the `.env` file with your Blueprint Partner API v2 credentials.
-3. Run `npm start` to start the application.
+5. Run `npm start` to start the application.

 Review Blueprint Partner API v2 documentation at [https://api-v2-docs.blueprint-health.com](https://api-v2-docs.blueprint-health.com) for more information